Darin Strauss: Career

-Chang & Eng

-His ALA Alex Award-winning, best-selling 2000 first novel Chang & Eng, – a runner-up for the Barnes & Noble Discover Award, the Literary Lions Award, a Borders Award winner, and a nominee for the PEN Hemingway award, among others – is based on the lives of the famous conjoined twins Chang and Eng.
-Chang & Eng was a Los Angeles Times Best Book of the Year, a Newsweek Best Book of the Year, among others.
+Strauss' 2000 first novel Chang & Eng, – a runner-up for the Barnes & Noble Discover Award, the Literary Lions Award, a Borders Award winner, and a nominee for the PEN Hemingway award is based on the lives of conjoined twins Chang and Eng.
+It was a Los Angeles Times Best Book of the Year and a Newsweek Best Book of the Year.
 The rights to the novel were optioned to Disney, for the director Julie Taymor; the actor Gary Oldman purchased the rights from Disney.
 Strauss and Oldman are together adapting Chang and Eng for the screen.